Skip to the content.

 Contact

-The price is 6000 euros + VAT, and for this money, about 10 people (it’s a soft limit) can participate.
-This is a practical limitation that cannot be surpassed with money, I simply can not teach a larger set of people at once even if I wanted.
+The price is 6000 euros + VAT, and for this money, about 10 people (a soft limit) can participate.
+This is a practical limitation that cannot be overcome with money, I simply can not teach a larger set of people at once even if I wanted.

 Did I spark your interest?
 Email me at pekkisx@gmail.com and we shall continue the conversation!